bpaquet/log4node/Readme.markdown

 If you have a module A which depends of log4node, and a module B which also depends of log4node, you have to use only one instance, for example by giving the log4node instance of A to B.

+# Changelog

+## Version 0.1.5

+- In cluster mode, workers open the log files in append mode instead of sending logs to the master.
+You can revert to the old way (always send log to master).

 # License

 Copyright 2012 Bertrand Paquet